2026 PDC World Darts Championship: Littler to go back-to-back?

 Selections include not only the match winner but under/over legs, number of 180s and highest checkout, among a range of others.

-These selections can often be combined into a Bet Builder on one game or across several, and combining selections across games can also be used to create multiple bets, such as an accumulator.
+These selections can often be combined into a Bet Builder on one game or across several and combining selections across games can also be used to create multiple bets, such as an accumulator.

 For a full breakdown of all of the available markets, head over to our dedicated PDC Darts World Championship page.

-A total of 96 players will take part in the PDC World Darts Championship at Alexandra Palace from 15th December until 3rd January.
+A total of 128 players will take part in the PDC World Darts Championship at Alexandra Palace from 11th December until 3rd January.

 The format is a straight knockout, with the winner of each tie progressing to the next round.
 The full schedule of the tournament is below:

 In the first round, and in the non-deciding legs of further rounds, sets are played to the best of five legs.
-From the second round onwards the first player to win at least three legs of the deciding leg and be leading by two or more wins the set and the match.
+From the second round onwards the first player to win at least three legs of the deciding leg and lead by two or more wins the set and the match.

 Here are the last 10 winners of the PDC World Darts Championship: